sighingnow/jekyll-gitbook/_pages/JDS_XM.md

     >Select Survey type as IVR
     >> <img src="/assets/images/EM/surveyType.gif">
     >>
-    >Provide a name for your survey
+    >Provide a name for your survey appended with your Attendee ID
     >> <img src="/assets/images/EM/surveyName.gif">
     >>
     >Choose the additional languages for the survey from the drop-down (optional)
     >> <img src="/assets/images/EM/languageSupport.png">
     >>
     >Click on Next
+    >
-4. Add audio files to the Welcome and Thank you notes
+1. Add audio files to the Welcome and Thank you notes
     >Click on the pencil icon to the right
     >>  <img src="/assets/images/EM/welcomeThankyou.gif">
     >>